-When I think of Bòggina C ( Classic) it comes to my mind a small painting of Paul Klee and its description by Walter Benjamin in his masterpiece-book “Angelus Novus”…
+When I think of Bòggina a small painting of Paul Klee and its description made by Walter Benjamin’s in his masterpiece-book “Angelus Novus” comes to my mind…

-Here’s Bòggina C, a wine turned towards the past (the secular Tuscan tradition in its most beautiful areas vocated to our Sangiovese…) but at the same time a wine pushed inexorably towards the future… (because of the painstaking care we now put, unlike the past, in the slightest details of all processes, in the cellar and in the vineyards.
+Here’s Bòggina, a wine turned towards the past (the secular Tuscan tradition in its most beautiful areas vocated to our Sangiovese…) but at the same time a wine pushed inexorably toward the future… (because of the painstaking care we now put, unlike the past, in the slightest details of all processes, in the cellar and in the vineyards).

 First year of production

-A historic vineyard for the winery, it was planted in 1947 by Gastone Bazzocchi, father and grandfather of the current owners.
-Part of it is selected for the production of the namesake wine Bòggina C, the rest is used for the Torrione.
-Bòggina is planted with Sangiovese vineyards and over the years it has been replanted following a strict mass selection of the original clones.
+A historic vineyard for the winery, it was planted in 1947 by Gastone Bazzocchi, grandfather of the current owners.
+Part of it, is selected for the production of the namesake wine Bòggina C, the rest it’s used for the Torrione.
+Bòggina is planted with Sangiovese vines and over the years it has been replanted following a strict massal selection of the original clones.